Welfare Reform changes affect people who currently claim benefits.

 You can do this in the same way that you made your Stage 1 complaint.

-We will acknowledge in writing within 3 days, and aim to respond fully within 10 working days.
+We will acknowledge in writing within 2 working days, and aim to respond fully within 10 working days.

 If you’re still dissatisfied you must either wait 8 weeks before contacting the Housing Ombudsman, OR contact a “Designated Person” who may refer you sooner.